wagnerjfr/docker-proxysql-mysql/README.md

 ## Steps

 ### 1. Creating a Docker network
-Fire the following command to create a network:
+Run the following command to create a network:
 ```
 $ docker network create replicanet
 ```